Streaming Architecture, Infrastructure, Data Governance

 Cost Considerations and Optimization

 Hybrid streaming's cost structure combines on-premises capital expenses (hardware, datacenter space, power) with cloud operational expenses (compute instances, storage, network egress).
-Egress fees are often the hidden cost—replicating terabytes daily from cloud to on-prem can dwarf other expenses.
+Egress fees are often the hidden cost, replicating terabytes daily from cloud to on-prem can dwarf other expenses.
 Organizations should model data flows carefully, minimizing unnecessary replication and compressing data where possible.

 Compute costs vary by environment: cloud offers elasticity but at a premium, while on-prem requires upfront investment but lower marginal costs.
-The optimal balance depends on workload characteristics—steady-state workloads favor on-prem, while bursty or unpredictable workloads benefit from cloud elasticity.
+The optimal balance depends on workload characteristics, steady-state workloads favor on-prem, while bursty or unpredictable workloads benefit from cloud elasticity.

 Management overhead is another consideration.
 Cloud reduces the engineering effort for infrastructure but increases complexity in governance, cost monitoring, and avoiding lock-in.
 On-prem requires larger operational teams but provides tighter control.
 Hybrid architectures often have the highest management overhead, requiring expertise in multiple environments and tooling to provide unified visibility.
+Understanding your streaming total cost of ownership across all deployment models is essential for making informed architectural decisions.
+For implementing cost visibility and chargeback across hybrid deployments, see Conduktor's Cost Control Insights which provides unified cost tracking regardless of deployment model.

 Conclusion